Karql/elastalert2-server/README.md

           // "schemaOnly" will only validate the yaml config. "countOnly" will only find the number of matching documents and list available fields.
           "testType": "all",

-          // Can be any number larger than 0 and this tells ElastAlert over a period of how many days the test should be run "days": "1"
+          // Can be any number larger than 0 and this tells ElastAlert2 over a period of how many days the test should be run "days": "1"

           // Whether to send real alerts